How the absence of Earl Thomas has been felt by Seahawks

 My favorite Earl Thomas play was a play Earl Thomas didn’t even make.

 It was 2013, and the Seahawks were in another slugfest with the Rams.
-In the third quarter, Rams quarterback Kellen Clemens saw open field, scrambled and got drilled six yards later.
+In the third quarter, Rams quarterback Kellen Clemens saw open field, scrambled and got drilled 6 yards later.
 It sounds unremarkable until you consider that Thomas covered 23 yards to reach Clemens and, once he got there, he hit Clemens so hard that Clemens wore a welt after the game.

 “As Kellen came over to the sideline, he said, ‘Holy cow, man.
-Did you see how fast he closed?’” former Rams quarterback Brady Quinn said.
+Did you see how fast he closed?’ ” former Rams quarterback Brady Quinn said.
 “I mean, Kellen is a tough dude, but you could tell he was a little bit shook.”

 That was the play Thomas made.
 The play he didn’t make was in the fourth quarter.